aseno027/CS-149-Operating-Systems/A4/README.md

 	cat 14448.err

-**Average Runtime (We ran the program 3 times using the time command):** 11.557 seconds **Using valgrind: Use valgrind to detect memory leaks and no memory leaks were detected**
+**Average Runtime (We ran the program 3 times using the time command):** 11.557 seconds

+**Addtional note:** Use valgrind to detect memory leaks and no memory leaks were detected.